Grate-Oracle-Lewot/GrateCrystal/README.md

 - Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.

 ## Items
-- "Pocket PC" obtained from Bill in Ecruteak, letting you access the PC anywhere (but you get a "no signal" message inside caves)
+- "Pocket PC" obtained from Bill in Ecruteak, letting you access the PC anywhere
 - New key items obtained throughout the game that can perform the out-of-battle functions of HM moves without the need for the move (but you still need the corresponding badge)
 - New fishing rod, the Odd Rod, hooks rare Pokémon like Omanyte and Kabuto
 - "Link Voucher" for evolving Pokémon that evolve by trade